My Quiet Kitchen

 Roasted Vegetable Sandwiches with Smoky Walnut Sauce Pin for Pinterest

-This open-face sandwich with roasted vegetables and smoky walnut sauce is the deliciously simple meal you didn't even know you needed in your life!
-It's one of those "greater than the sum of its parts" kind of things.
-Made with sweet potato, onion, portobello, red pepper, and the most amazing, rich, and thick walnut sauce, the components of this meal come together in about 45 minutes!
+These roasted vegetable sandwiches are the deliciously simple meal you didn't even know you needed in your life!
+Made with sweet potato, onion, portobello, red pepper, and the most amazing, rich, and thick walnut sauce, the components of this meal come together in about 45 minutes and can be prepped in advance.
 This recipe is vegan and easily made oil-free and/or gluten-free.

 • You can easily make this recipe gluten-free by using your favorite gluten-free bread.